tonethar/IGME-330-Master/notes/HW-php-web-service-5.md

 - Here we are going to learn how to create a web *proxy server* with PHP, and also get a little more practice with using the [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) API to download data
 -  *a proxy server is a server application or appliance that acts as an intermediary for requests from clients seeking resources from servers that provide those resources* - https://en.wikipedia.org/wiki/Proxy_server#Web_proxy_servers
-- Below we will learn how to create such a server and have PHP fetch a web service that the browser (i.e the XHR object) is unable to directly access/ This could happen for the following reasons:
+- Below we will learn how to create such a server and have PHP fetch a web service that the browser (i.e the XHR object) is unable to directly access.
+This could happen for the following reasons:
   - the web service does not have [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) enabled ("cross origin resource sharing") - which means that the browser will not allow the client-side XHR or [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) objects to download data from that service
     - recall that if a web service wants to "turn CORS on" it needs to send this HTTP response header:
       - `Access-Control-Allow-Origin: *`